CFDs can also be used to bet on emerging market currencies. In doing so, however, investors have to pay attention to special features.

 However, investors should note the special features of these products.
-CFDs are leverage investments that enable high profits, but can also cause large losses.
+The best CFD Brokers offers leverage investments that enable high profits but can also cause large losses.
 A leverage of five means, for example, that the value of a long CFD increases by five percent if the preferred currency climbs by one percent to the other currency.
 The lever also works the other way round.
 If the speculation does not work out, high losses will result.
 Therefore, private investors should only choose low leverage.

 This applies all the more to less common currencies such as the real and won, which are far more volatile than the world’s leading currencies.
 “In addition, due to low liquidity and sometimes high fluctuations in emerging market currencies, the spread is significantly higher than, for example, for EUR / USD.
 In turbulent market phases, the bid-ask spreads widen”, says Konstantin Oldenburger, market analyst at CFD- Broker CMC Markets, to consider.

 Especially since there is no official trade surveillance.
 Legally speaking, CFDs are an agreement between investors and brokers.
 The latter sets the courses, sets the conditions, and offers appropriate trading opportunities via its online platform.
 The higher spread should not be neglected for investors.
 Alternatively, to avoid high spreads, you can also trade currencies with other financial derivatives such as binary options instead of CFDs.
 “These are nothing more than higher costs with CFDs, as traders first have to earn the spread in order to get into the profit zone,” says Dirk Friczewsky, a market expert at CFD provider ActivTrades.